SPECIALIST WISDOM TOOTH EXTRACTION AND WISDOM TEETH REMOVAL IN SYDNEY BY A QUALIFIED ORAL AND MAXILLOFACIAL SURGEON

 Anesthetic options will be discussed in your initial appointment.

-Due to Dr. van Mourik’s extensive experience in wisdom teeth extraction, many patients can remain awake and comfortable with local anesthesia, which completely numbs the treatment area.
+Due to Dr. Kristian van Mourik’s extensive experience in wisdom teeth extraction and wisdom tooth removal in Sydney, many patients can remain awake and comfortable with local anaesthesia, which completely numbs the treatment area.

 For those feeling anxious, we offer sedation to help you relax during the procedure.

-For more complex cases performed in a day hospital, a general anesthetic is administered by a fully qualified anesthetist.
-Dr van Mourik operates exclusively with Fellows of the Australian and New Zealand College of Anesthetists (FANZCA) to ensure the highest standards of safety and comfort throughout your treatment.
+For more complex cases performed in an accredited Sydney day hospital, general anaesthesia is administered by a Fellow of the Australian and New Zealand College of Anaesthetists (FANZCA) to ensure the highest standards of safety and comfort throughout your treatment.

 Day surgery: If you have intravenous sedation or a general anaesthetic, you will need someone to accompany you home.
 If the procedure is performed under local anaesthetic only, you can usually drive yourself.